 - Wide Range of Selection: Choose from over 50 font families to find the perfect match for your aesthetic preferences and coding requirements.

-- Glyph Support: Each Nerd Font includes a comprehensive range of glyphs, icons, and symbols.
-These augment your code readability and provide you with quick visual cues.
+- Extensive Glyph Support: Each font is enriched with a vast collection of glyphs, icons, and symbols, enhancing code readability and offering quick visual cues.

 Table of Contents

 Install Nerd Fonts on Manjaro Linux via yay AUR Helper

 Before installing Nerd Fonts, updating your Manjaro Linux system is crucial for maintaining system stability and security.
 Execute the command below to update your system:

 sudo pacman -Syu

 This command ensures your system is up-to-date, laying the groundwork for a smooth Nerd Fonts installation.

 Install Yay AUR Helper (Skip if Already Installed)

 Nerd Fonts installation on Manjaro requires the Yay AUR helper.
 Ensure GIT and essential development tools are installed by executing: